-When leaving Kaziranga National Park, just head to the same spot in the highway the bus that you arrived with dropped you off, and just wave down any bus going by.
+When leaving Kaziranga National Park, just head to the same spot on the highway the bus that you arrived with dropped you off, and just wave down any bus going by.
 It shouldn’t take more than 20 min between a bus passes by.

 When back in Guwahati, you can take the train out to any of the big cities in India, or by flight.
 Air Asia just started a route between New Delhi and Guwahati, and other airlines operate to all other big cities in the country.

 A big problem in Assam is that very few budget hotels/guesthouses accept foreigners, so you will have to stay in mid-range hotels.
-If you travelling alone, that would be a bit pricey compared to the rest of India.
+If you are travelling alone, that would be a bit pricey compared to the rest of India.
 I walked around for 4 hours before I found a hotel that accepted foreigners the first time I arrived in Guwahati.

 Sundarban Guest House 1000Rs (Fan) – 1200Rs (Air-con)

-Located less than 10 min walk from the train station and bus station The rooms nothing fancy, but you get your own room with western style bathroom, wi-fi, a tv (only local channels), and a towel.
-The room was clean and the person who working spoke good English.
+Located less than 10 min walk from the train station and bus station The rooms nothing fancy, but you get your room with western style bathroom, wi-fi, a tv (only local channels), and a towel.
+The room was clean, and the person who is working spoke good English.
 You only need a short walk to shops, restaurants and it’s even a Dominos Pizza not too far away.